ghiscoding/aurelia-nest-auth-mongodb/README.md

 ### Web UI
 If everything goes well, your application should now run locally on port `9000`.
 So, in your browser just go to the URL [http://localhost:9000](http://localhost:9000).

-## Configuration

-### Default Ports
-Default ports for this application are `9000` for the WebUI and `5000` for the WebAPI (server) calls.
-You can change the ports by editing the file [/client-ts-wp/config.js](https://github.com/ghiscoding/aurelia-nest-auth-mongodb/blob/master/client-ts-wp/config.js), the `webpack.config.js` and `package-scripts.js` were modifed to use the `config.js` configured ports.

 ## License
 MIT

-## NOTE
-This TODO Realtime App was based on the official `aurelia-skeleton-webpack`, you can run any of the regular commands that were provided with the skeleton.
-See below for the official [aurelia-skeleton-webpack - README](https://github.com/aurelia/skeleton-navigation/tree/master/skeleton-typescript-webpack).

-# aurelia-skeleton-webpack

 ## Getting started